What cultural faux pas should I try to avoid making in Jarabacoa?

 We asked people in Jarabacoa if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!...

 "In Jarabacoa, Dominican Republic, it's important to respect the local customs and traditions.
 Avoid making negative comments about the country, its government, or its people, as Dominicans are very proud of their heritage.
 It's considered rude to interrupt someone while they're speaking, so always wait for your turn to talk.
 Similarly, avoid raising your voice or showing anger in public, as Dominicans value politeness and calmness.
 When it comes to dining etiquette, it's customary to finish everything on your plate, as leaving food can be seen as wasteful or ungrateful.
 Also, avoid discussing business matters during meals, as this time is usually reserved for socializing and relaxing.
 Dominicans are generally conservative in their dress, so avoid wearing revealing clothing, especially in religious or formal settings.
 It's also considered disrespectful to wear hats or sunglasses indoors.
 Punctuality is not strictly observed in the Dominican Republic, so don't be offended if locals are late for appointments or social gatherings.
 However, as a visitor, you should still strive to be on time.
 Avoid making assumptions or stereotypes about Dominicans based on their race or ethnicity.
 The Dominican Republic is a diverse country with a mix of cultures and races, and each individual should be treated with respect.
-Finally, remember to always ask for permission before taking photos of locals, as some may find it intrusive or disrespectful," mentioned another expat when asked about moving to Jarabacoa, the Dominican Republic.
+Finally, remember to always ask for permission before taking photos of locals, as some may find it intrusive or disrespectful," said another expat in Jarabacoa, the Dominican Republic.

 Other Questions: